-Develop an Individualized Education Program (IEP) using the information in the case study provided and in your assignment folder on Blackboard.
+Develop an Individualized Education Program (IEP) using the information in the case study provided and in your assignment folder on Canvas (group and individual).

-· Part III- Adult Service Linkages- Vocational Rehabilitation Services e.
-Research Paper (GRADUATE STUDENTS ONLY).
-Prepare a research paper that is a minimum 10 pages of content with 10 references from peer reviewed journals-APA style.
-This paper is to be completed on any approved area related to transition from school to work.
+• Part III- Adult Service Linkages- Vocational Rehabilitation Services f.
+Poster Presentation Project (TOTAL 25 points-GRADUATE STUDENTS ONLY).
+Prepare a poster and an accompanying 2-page summary with a reference page including 10 references from peer reviewed journals-APA style.
+This project is to be completed on any approved area related to transition from school to work.
 Your textbook for this class cannot be used as a reference.
 Web sites are discouraged, but if used, no more than two Web sites can be included as references.
-The paper must be typed, double spaced, and in 12 point font (TOTAL 25 points).
+The paper must be typed, double spaced, and in 12 point font.
+Poster presentations receiving a grade of 90 or above will be considered for the Future of Transition Student Poster Session Competition (Graduate Student Division) at the Alabama Transition Conference March 5, 2012, at the Marriott Grand National, Opelika, AL.

 Write a summary of the steps involved in the referral process and becoming eligible for vocational rehabilitation services.
-Identify an appropriate employment goal for the case study student's IPE.
-Indicate the reason for selecting the employment goal.
+Identify an appropriate employment goal for the case study student's Individualized Plan for Employment (IPE).
+Indicate the reason for selecting the employment goal (group and individual).